rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 documented.
 [Research][3] into implementing these in Rust concludes that simple switch-style dispatch is the only cross-platform construct we can reasonably make use of.
 Other mechanisms come with undesirable complexity and/or platform dependent customizations.
+For the most part, with modern CPU branch prediction, the cost of switch dispatch is small.

-What this looks like: a single `match` expression with a pattern to represent each bytecode discriminant all wrapped in a loop.
+What this looks like: a single `match` expression with a pattern to represent each bytecode discriminant, all wrapped in a loop.

 [1]: http://craftinginterpreters.com/calls-and-functions.html#call-frames